MacApos/Shop/README.md

 ## About The Project

-A simple shopping platform with handmade crochet products like hats, sweaters, rugs, bags or purses.
+This is a simple shopping platform with handmade crochet products like hats, sweaters, rugs, bags or purses.
 Users can register, log in, browse products, and manage a shopping cart.

 ## Features